Vegan Lentil Meatballs | 45-second video

 Instructions

-1. On high heat, bring lentils and fennel seeds to a boil in a small pot with 3 cups water.
-Cover, turn heat to low and simmer 25 minutes.
-Drain well.
+- Cook the lentils.
+On high heat, bring lentils and fennel seeds to a boil in a small pot with 3 cups water.
+Cover, turn heat to medium-low, and simmer until tender, 15-25 minutes, depending on their size.
+Drain well, pat dry.

-2. On high heat, bring quinoa to boil in a small pot with 1 cup water.
-Cover, turn heat to low, simmer 15 minutes, turn heat off, leave covered.
+- Cook the quinoa.
+On high heat, bring quinoa to a boil in a small pot with 1 cup of water.
+Cover, turn heat to medium-low, simmer for 15 minutes, until all the water is gone, turn the heat off, and leave covered.

-3. Make the sauce.
+- Make the coconut curry sauce.
 In a skillet or saute pan, over medium heat, saute garlic and ginger in olive oil, until just golden, stirring often to prevent scorching.
-Add turmeric ( root, or ground) sauté 1 more minute.
-Add diced tomato, sauté until most of the juices evaporate about 5-8 minutes.
-Stir in coconut milk, fenugreek leaves, lime, brown sugar, salt, cayenne and pepper.
+Add turmeric ( fresh turmeric root, or ground) sauté 1 more minute.
+Add diced tomato, and sauté until most of the juices evaporate, about 5-8 minutes.
+Stir in coconut milk, fenugreek leaves, lime juice, brown sugar, salt, cayenne and pepper.
 Taste for salt.
-Bring to a simmer, then turn off heat until ready to serve.
+Bring to a simmer, then turn off the heat until ready to serve.

-In the same food processor add the tofu (blotted well, borken apart) and 1 T olive oil.
-(The tofu will bind the mixture and oil will keep them from drying out.)
-Pulse tofu and oil until a smooth paste, scraping down the sides as necessary.
-Scoop it into the lentil mixture and mix it in well.
+- In the same food processor (no need to rinse) add the tofu (blotted well, broken apart) and olive oil.
+The tofu will bind the mixture and oil will keep them from drying out.
+Pulse tofu and oil until a smooth creamy paste, scraping down the sides as necessary.
+Scoop it into the lentil mixture and mix it all well.

 Notes